-In November 2020, Google announced that starting from May 2021 Core Web Vitals will become ranking signals.
+In November 2020, Google announced that starting from mid-June 2021 Core Web Vitals will become ranking signals.
 This update will combine the newly introduced web vitals with already existing UX-related signals, such as:

 - HTTPS security